-Parameter Required?
-Value sfdcDigest node in the dataflow definition file that identifies the input source for this transformation. source Yes partitionBy Yes API name of the field used to partition the records in the dataset.
-Specify one and only one partition-by field. orderBy Yes Field used to sort the records within each partition and the sort order: ascending (asc) or descending (dsc).
-Specify one and only one sort field.
-Example: "orderBy": [ computedFields Yes A list of definitions for derived fields.
-Example: "computedFields": [ See computedFields.
+Parameter arameter Required?
+Value source Yes Node in the dataflow definition file that identifies the input source for this transformation. partitionBy Yes API name of the field used to partition the records in the dataset.
+Specify one partition-by field only. orderBy Yes Field used to sort the records within each partition and the sort order: ascending (asc) or descending (desc).
+Specify one sort field only.
+Example: "orderBy": [{ "name":"CreatedDate", "direction":"asc" }] computedFields Yes A list of definitions for derived fields.
+Example: Example: "computedFields": [ See computedFields.